phax/peppol-uae/README.md

 # News and noteworthy

+v0.8.3 - 2025-10-21
+* Fixed an error in the `PeppolUAETDD10ReportedTransactionBuilder.initFrom(INvoice|CreditNote)` using the wrong party as buyer

 v0.8.2 - 2025-10-01
 * The source documents attached to a TDD are now excluding all `EmbeddedDocumentBinaryObject` elements